nf-core/rangeland/docs/usage.md

 Thus, passing an empty `--indexes` parameter will restrict time series analyses to the results of spectral unmixing.
 All available indexes can be found [here](https://force-eo.readthedocs.io/en/latest/components/higher-level/tsa/param.html) above the `INDEX` entry.
 The band/index codes need to be passed in a space-separated string.
-The default value, `--indexes = "NDVI BLUE GREEN RED NIR SWIR1 SWIR2"`, enables time series analyses for the NDVI index and the blue, green, red, near-infrared and both shortwave infrared bands.
+The default value, `--indexes = "SMA NDVI BLUE GREEN RED NIR SWIR1 SWIR2"`, enables time series analyses for the NDVI index and the blue, green, red, near-infrared and both shortwave infrared bands.
 Note that indexes are usually computed based on certain bands.
 If these bands are not present in the preprocessed data, these indexes can not be computed.